Main navigation | Section navigation | Content

 One course

-See go.illinois.edu/CourseExplorer_GenEd for a current listing of the general education categories and individual courses that satisfy each requirement on this campus.
+The Course Explorer includes a current listing of the general education categories and individual courses that satisfy each requirement on this campus.

-• Students in Specialized Curricula should check with their advisors about restrictions that may apply to their general education coursework.
+• Students in specialized curricula should check with their advisors about restrictions that may apply to their general education coursework.

-• Students in Secondary Education Curricula should note that teacher certification requirements may require them to complete their general education requirements by taking specific courses.
+• Students in secondary education curricula should note that teacher certification requirements may require them to complete their general education requirements by taking specific courses.

 The Credit/No Credit option may not be used for courses that are taken to meet general education requirements.
 Courses taken to satisfy requirements for a major may be used to satisfy general education requirements as long as they appear on the campus list.